 - Complimentary access to the WSIA Surplus Lines Fundamentals course; and

 Interns also compete for the chance to attend the WSIA Annual Marketplace and for additional scholarships to study the London market.
-A list of the 2018 WSIA interns is available here.

 Sign up for the WSIA U-News to be notified when applications are available.